 The answer is simple – empathic listening.

 In case you didn’t know, empathic listening is an ability which means it can be learned through practice and repetition.
 So inf this article, you will learn nine techniques you can use to improve your empathic listening skills.

 What Is Empathic Listening?

-In a nutshell, empathic listening means to hear your conversation partner authentically.
+Empathic listening means to hear your conversation partner authentically.
 It’s the ability to listen with the sincere intention of understanding other people’s values, opinions, and ideas.

 Empathic listening allows you to get ‘in tune with their frequency’ and resonate on an emotional level.
 It means to get in touch with their needs and make them feel heard.